 Update, November 8, 2021: Unfortunately, the College of Science was informed that former astronaut Harrison Schmitt is unable to present his lecture on Wednesday, November 10.
 Schmitt extends his deepest apologies for having to cancel at this late hour.
 The College is working with him to reschedule his lecture for a future date.

 Retired NASA astronaut and geologist Harrison Schmitt’s work in lunar geology is truly out of this world.
-The upcoming Discover Science lecturer is the last living person to walk on the Moon and he will share his experiences in space with students, scientists and the public on November 10.
+The upcoming Discover Science lecturer is one of the few remaining moonwalkers and was the twelfth person to set foot on its surface during the last moon landing.
+He will share his experiences in space with students, scientists and the public on March 31.

 Schmitt was part of the Apollo 17 crew and is the only geologist (or scientist, for that matter) to have walked on the Moon.
 And his accomplishments don’t stop there.
 Schmitt received his bachelor’s degree from the California Institute of Technology then studied in Norway on a Fulbright scholarship, was a senator of New Mexico for a term, has written a book and is a businessman and professor.
 He received his doctorate in geology from Harvard in 1964 and was a National Science Foundation Post-Doctoral Fellow.